deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 If you use another filesystem than xfs or ext4 please look up if and how an increase of the capacity is possible.

-## Different volume types on the de.NBI Cloud site Tübingen
+## Different storage types on the de.NBI Cloud site Tübingen
-We will differentiate in the following between two different kind of volumes.
-Both volume types are handled on the same storage system solution running Quobyte, but are different in their handling and functionalities.
+We will differentiate in the following between different kinds of storage access.
+All mentioned options have backends such as _Ceph_ or _Quobyte_, that might further differentiate their handling and functionalities.

 **Cinder volumes:** Cinder is the OpenStack volume service.
 As a user you are able to create new volumes, according to the granted project quotas, on your own via the web interface (Dashboard).
 These volumes are good for storing general data and are a good start.
 A drawback of this simple solution is, that Cinder volumes can only be attached to one VM at a time.
-In general, a Cinder volume can be seen as a slice of a larger Quobyte Volume which is s holding the data in the background.
+In general, a Cinder volume can be seen as a large virtual _thumb-drive_.

-**Quobyte volumes:** Further, it is possible to use a Quobyte volume directly, which is mounted via an additional network interface in the VM using the quobyte-client tool.
+**Quobyte volumes (DEPRECATED):** Further, it is possible to use the Quobyte backend directly. _Direct Quobyte volumes_ are mounted via an additional network interface in the VM using the quobyte-client tool.
 These kind of volumes offer the possibility to mount them on multiple VMs at the same time, use different kinds of hardware (SSDs, HDDs), replication methods and also make them available via the S3 protocol.
 If such a Quobyte volume is required, please contact us.
 They cannot be created by users themselves, they have to be provided from our side.

 ### Handling Cinder Volumes
 If you do any actions like snapshoting, shelving, pausing, suspending on your VM make sure that you unmount the volume first.

 ### Handling Quobyte Volumes
+This is now deprecated.
-The general process of installing and mounting a Quobyte volume is explained in a separate document that will be send to you on request.
+Legacy information about installing and mounting a Quobyte volume is explained in a separate document that will be send to you on request.

-## S3
+### S3
 The required S3 credentials (EC2 Access Key and Secret) are provided over the Dashboard.
-Login to the Dashboard and on the left side go to `Project -> API Access -> View Credentials`.
+Login to the Dashboard and on the left side go to `Project / API Access / View Credentials`.
 Please make sure you are logged in to **RegionOne** as the credentials are not displayed on **RegionTwo**.
 Please be aware that these credentials are project specific **not** user specific.

 There are two possibilities to make use of the S3 service.